DanielT000/CTFwriteups/SEETF2022/Probability.md

 The goal is to win 800 out of 1337 games.

 ### Part 1: Predicting random numbers
-Upon inspecting the source, we see that the outputs are obtained via the `random.random()` function.
+Upon inspecting the source, we see that the floats are obtained via the `random.random()` function.

 A quick look at the `random` library gives us this warning:
 > Warning: The pseudo-random generators of this module should not be used for security purposes.
 For security or cryptographic uses, see the secrets module.